How Are Startup Teams Assigned at LaunchX Summer Program?

 However, we don’t allow students to entirely choose their own teams, and that’s for several reasons.
 When students try to make their own teams based on who they’ve become friends with during the pre-work, we find that they rely too much on friendship to measure compatibility as business partners.
 Our founder even knows first-hand the challenge of founding a company with friends, so our teaming process attempts to mitigate that challenge by piecing together the other awesome attributes we know our students possess.

-As one of our teams from last year put it,
+As one of our startup teams from last year put it,

 “Be resilient and open-minded.
 Don’t just pick your friends as co-founders but instead, pick people with complementary skills and compatible personalities.
 Picking the right team and the right market are the most important to success.” – Packmat Team